-Procedural modeling and synthesis is a powerful paradigm that can be coupled with an interactive rendering program for architecture to generate plausible details of a model without much or any user interaction.
-Procedural methods have the advantage of exhibiting a high-degree of detail amplification; e.g. using only a small number of parameters, significant plausible details can be synthetically generated.
+number of parameters, significant plausible details can be synthetically generated.
 However, since a small change in the parameters can cause huge changes in the resulting model, it is extremely difficult to determine a good set of procedures and parameters.
 Nonetheless, promising results have been demonstrated in several restricted arenas such as fractal-based compression and L-systems for procedurally generating plants [1].
-Furthermore, pre-specified grammars have been used to generate plausible cities [2] and some architectural structures [3, 4].
+Furthermore, prespecified grammars have been used to generate plausible cities [2] and some architectural structures [3], [4].

-In this article, we describe an interactive system that enables both creating new buildings in the style of others and modifying existing buildings in a quick and intuitive manner.
-In a first step, our system provides tools to the user for mapping photographs of an existing building to a simple geometric model and for subdividing a building into its basic external features (e.g., floors, windows, doors, trim, brick, wood, etc).
-In a second step, the system automatically creates a representative grammar that captures the repetitive patterns and particularities present in the building and its features.
+In this paper, we describe an interactive system that enables both creating new buildings in the style of others and modifying existing buildings in a quick and intuitive manner.
+In the first step, our system provides tools to the user for mapping the photographs of an existing building to a simple geometric model and for subdividing a building into its basic external features (for example, floors, windows, doors, trim, brick, wood, and so forth).
+In the second step, the system automatically creates a representative grammar that captures the repetitive patterns and particularities present in the building and its features.
 This grammar essentially captures the style of the building and enables us to transfer the style to new unsubdivided models of potentially very different shapes.
-In a third and interactive step, users draw a desired new building configuration using simple building blocks and the system uses the grammar to automatically subdivide the new building configuration.
+In the third and most interactive step, users draw a desired new building configuration using simple building blocks, and the system uses the grammar to automatically subdivide the new building configuration.
 This results in a new and complete building or a modified version of a captured building, both in the style of the original.

-The new building can be rendered using a view-dependent texture mapping of image fragments from the captured photographs, or using a stylized procedural rendering (e.g., pen-and-ink) of the terminals of the grammar.
+The new building can be rendered using a viewdependent texture mapping of image fragments from the captured photographs or using a stylized procedural rendering (for example, pen-and-ink) of the terminals of the grammar.
 Moreover, the redundancy among the images of the building can also be used to automatically fill occluded and poorly sampled areas of the image set, as well as to equalize the color and lighting between images and surfaces of the model.